 Research Program: Scientific Background.
 Ephrins and their cognate Eph receptors are attractive candidate regulators of memory formation as they are involved in cellular events believed to subserve memory formation, including changes in synaptic transmission and neuronal morphology (Klein, 2009; Lai and Ip, 2009; Hruska and Dalva, 2012; Henderson and Dalva, 2018).
 EphrinB family proteins are tethered to the plasma membrane, can be activated by the Eph receptor, and possess reverse signaling properties.
 Ephrins can additionally activate Eph receptors that transmit forward signals.
 The Eph-ephrinB system can thus function in a bidirectional contact-mediated fashion to relay signals between two proximal cells.
 EphrinB2 regulates several key neuronal functions, influencing synaptic transmission and synaptic morphology.
 For example, ephrinB2 influences glutamate transmission by potentiating NMDA receptor-dependent calcium influx (Takasu et al., 2002) and stabilizing AMPA receptors in the synapse through binding to the PDZ-containing protein GRIP (Essmann et al., 2008).
 EphrinB2 is also involved in regulating gene expression by increasing NMDA receptor responses to glutamate and enhancing downstream signaling pathway activity leading to substantially increased CREB Ser133 phosphorylation and gene transcription (Takasu et al., 2002).
 EphrinB2 can also modulate neuronal morphogenesis, with EphB receptor activation by ephrinB2, for example, stabilizing dendritic spines (Segura et al., 2007).

 In our preliminary studies, we found for the first time that ephrinB2 is essential for memory formation through an exploration of its roles in cued fear conditioning memory consolidation in the basolateral amygdala (BLA).
 In cued fear conditioning, animals associate a neutral stimulus (such as a tone) with an aversive event (typically a mild foot shock) (LeDoux, 2000).
 The BLA is essential for fear conditioning memory formation, as neural activity changes in this area as a result of fear conditioning, and the functional inactivation of the BLA impairs fear memory (e.g. LeDoux, 2000; Davis and Whalen, 2001, Maren, 2005).
 Our preliminary results show that ephrinB2 expression in excitatory neurons or astrocytes in the BLA is needed for long-term, but not short-term, fear memory formation (Figures 1 and 2; Agarwal et al., 2024).
-Moreover, ephrinB2 administration into the amygdala enhanced cells activity and fear conditioning long-term memory (Figure 3; Agarwal et al., 2024).
+Moreover, ephrinB2 administration into the amygdala enhanced cellular activity and fear conditioning long-term memory (Figure 3; Agarwal et al., 2024).
 Thus, ephrinB2 is essential for long-term memory consolidation in excitatory neurons and astrocytes, setting the threshold for long-term memory formation.
-However, many questions remain about the molecular and cellular mechanisms through which ephrinB2 mediate long-term memory formation which prompted this study.
+However, many questions remain about the molecular and cellular mechanisms through which ephrinB2 mediates long-term memory formation, prompting the present study.

 In this study, we aim to explore the roles of ephrinB2 signaling in fear memory formation using genetic and cellular approaches, as well as imaging techniques, with a focus on excitatory neurons and astrocytes in the BLA given its expression in this region.
 These analyses will provide key insights into the cellular and molecular mechanisms whereby ephrinB2 regulates memory consolidation and enhancement.
 This approach may also provide tools for the treatment of fear-related disorders by inhibiting unwanted fear and traumatic memories or, conversely, facilitating the creation of memories in brain diseases in which memory formation is impaired.